 Benjamin Clark was thirty-two.
 He worked in a call centre, selling medical insurance, and lived in his childhood home with his mother.
-The course of his life had been changed forever at the age of eighteen due to a single reckless decision made while holidaying in Spain.
-But by now he had come to learn that each new day could yield up its own sparkling jewels, whatever your circumstances were, and on this Monday morning, he appeared to be in unusually high spirits as he took his fourteenth call of the morning.
+The course of his life was changed forever at the age of eighteen due to a single reckless decision made while holidaying in Spain.
+But so many years later, he now realizes that every new day may yield up its own sparkling jewels, whatever your circumstances, and on this Monday morning, he appeared to be in unusually high spirits as he took his fourteenth call of the morning.

 “Certainly madam, may I begin by taking some details?”

 “Oh, please don’t call me ‘madam’; it makes me feel so old.”

 “But you sound so young; I can hear the sparkle of youth in your voice; you shouldn’t be concerned about age.”

 “I’m blushing now; it’s a good job you can’t see me.”

 But Benjamin could see her.
 Every time he heard a voice on the phone, he pictured its owner, which was perhaps his way of countering the stress of his job, since the images were usually comical.
 But while this was helpful to him, it constantly irritated Jennifer, who sat beside him.